 I’ll start by saying that not all ghettos are populated by blacks.
-The word ghetto itself comes from an Italian term for the area of the town to which Jews are restricted (ethnic Jews are not black).
-In the United States, the term ghetto has come to mean an urban or suburban area that is poor, a.k.a. low-income, and racially homogenous.
+The word ghetto itself comes from an Italian term for the area of the town to which Jews are restricted.
+In the United States, the term ghetto has come to mean an urban or suburban area that is poor (“low-income”) and racially homogeneous.

 It is true that historically, before the large-scale arrival of other racial groups, American ghettos were populated by blacks.
 The main reason for this is the Great Migration of African Americans away from the South, along with racist housing policies and possibly some self-segregation.